DeckofAdventures/TheGame/1_Mechanics/99_Glossary.md

 - [Role](03_CharacterCreation#Choose-Your-Role): General descriptor of a character role (e.g., Caster, Defender).
 Some Powers have Role prerequisites.
 - [Attribute](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): Major skill
-  domain, each with associated motifier adding to related Skills.
+  domain, each with associated modifier adding to related Skills.
 - [Bystander](01_PlayerGuide_Full.md#Dealers,-Bystanders-and-Companions): Less powerful
   non-player character.
-- [Check](01_PlayerGuide_Full.md#Making-a-Check): Card-draw to determine an unknown outcome.
-A Modifier `MISSING`.
+- [Check](01_PlayerGuide_Full.md#Making-a-Check): A card-draw to determine an unknown outcome, defined by a Target Card and Difficulty Class window around that card.
 - [Companions](01_PlayerGuide_Full.md#Dealers,-Bystanders-and-Companions): Side-kick or
   pet for a Dealer.
 - [DC, Difficulty class/level](01_PlayerGuide_Full.md#Making-a-Check): How are is it to do this thing during a check?
+Defined by window around the Target Card you draw to succeed on a check.
 - [Dealer](01_PlayerGuide_Full.md#Dealers,-Bystanders-and-Companions): Player character
   or powerful non-player character
 - [Epic Event](01_PlayerGuide_Full.md#Epic-Events): Draw multiple cards to pass a series